DevExpress-Examples/asp-net-web-forms-loading-panel-display-control-on-page-load/Readme.md

 </dx:ASPxGlobalEvents>
 ```

 To invoke a loading panel before a postback, handle the form's client-side `onsubmit` event and call the panel's `Show` method in the handler.
-After the entire page is reloaded, the panel will be hidden.
+After the entire page is reloaded, the panel is hidden.

 ```js
 function OnSubmit() {